nickl72/Pyramid-Solitaire/README.md

 ### Additional Completed Features

-* Undo button steps back 1 turn with every iteration
+* Undo button steps back 1 turn with every click until reaching the start of the game
 * Players can choose from a variety of background designs

 ### Future Features: